 I recently sat down with one of its cofounders, Scott Kirsner, and asked him about why he settled on such a high price point, how the publication markets to new subscribers, and how it approaches content development.

 To listen to the interview, subscribe to The Business of Content on your favorite podcast player, or you can play the YouTube video below.
+If you scroll down you’ll also find a transcript of the interview.

 A transcript is below.